-An oncologist is a type of doctor who deals with diagnosis, treatment and prevention of cancer.
-One type of treatment an oncologist may use is radiation therapy.
-Radiation therapy is able to kill cancer cells through beams of strong energy.
+An oncologist is a type of doctor who specializes in the diagnosis, treatment and prevention of cancer.
+One type of treatment an oncologist may use is radiation therapy, which destroys cancer cells through beams of strong energy.

 Radiation therapy center in Miami